civilcoder55/laravel-laposta/README.md

 ## About The Project

-web app built with laravel to schedule social media posts to later publish .. project focuses on using laravel framework components , architecture concepts , patterns and tests.
+web app built with laravel to schedule social media posts for later publish .. project focuses on using laravel framework components , architecture concepts , patterns and tests.
 ** demo project not ready to be used **

 ### Screenshots